Gregoire-perso/stride/README.md

-# stride
+# Stride

-An simple training app
+An simple training app made by students at UL.